-This outstanding beef birria recipe is a wonderfully satisfying and hearty recipe that you will want to make again and again.
-It is no wonder that birria with its deep rich flavors is a long-standing Mexican favorite and is now a global favorite.
+This outstanding beef birria recipe is a wonderfully satisfying and hearty recipe.
+After you taste it, you will want to make it again and again.
+Birria's deep rich flavors make it a clear Mexican favorite and now a global favorite.

-This centerpiece birria recipe consists of a lean, full-flavored beef cut simmered with a sensational melding of fruity, tangy, and smoky chile pepper flavors creating a spectacular tasting meat stew.
+A centerpiece birria recipe is made with lean, full-flavored beef.
+This beef simmers with fruity, tangy, and smoky chile pepper flavors.
+The result is a sensational melding of flavors that creates a spectacular meat stew.
 Make beef birria once and eat twice using the leftover birria for these amazing birria tacos.

 ⭐ Why This Birria Recipe Is a Keeper

 Deep rich flavor that will arouse your senses.
-The combination of chile peppers, herbs, and spices, slowly simmered in a large pot with a lean full-flavored cut of beef produces a deep reddish-brown rich broth with deliciously tender meat.
+A long simmer of chile peppers, herbs, and spices, along with beef, is the key.
+This process creates a deep reddish-brown rich broth with tender meat.

 Comfort food bliss.
 Beef birria is a type of Mexican beef stew (guisado).
 A hearty beef stew is an all-time comfort food.
 To me, birria tacos or any kind of taco is a comfort food favorite too.

 - Dried guajillo chiles.
-They are one of the most popular dried chiles in Mexican cooking and are the foundation of many sauces and marinade.
+They are one of the most popular dried chiles in Mexican cooking.
+You will taste them in the foundation of many sauces and marinades.
 Guajillo peppers are sweet, fruity, tangy, and smoky with a mild heat level.
-They register 2500 to 5000 Scoville heat units which is between a mild poblano and a spicier jalapeño.
+They register 2500 to 5000 Scoville heat units which are between a mild poblano and a spicier jalapeño.

 - Ancho chiles.
 They are the dried version of red poblano chiles.
 Ancho chiles have a light smoky fruity flavor that is ideal for adobe sauce.
 They are also very mild, registering 1000 to 1500 Scoville heat units.